 4. Keep Stockholders in Mind

 Never forget about stockholders when selling your business in Phoenix, AZ.
 They must be included in the business selling process no matter how many shares they own.
 In fact, you’ll need to get permission from your stockholders to sell your business.
 The best way to approach this is to get the best price possible for your business, as well as the best terms.
 This is also where utilizing the expertise of a business broker comes in.

 Selling a business is a stressful and oftentimes overwhelming process.
 If you’ve never done this before, you can expect to be overwhelmed.
 To avoid taking on all the stress, obtain the invaluable services of a Business Advisors who has a steady and trustworthy track record of selling businesses in the Phoenix, AZ area.
 An experienced Business Advisors will know how to get the best buyer, the best price for your business, and see the deal all the way to the end.

 One of our mantras is: “Go ugly early.”
-When you’re selling a business, put those landmine issues on the table… Read More »Go Ugly Early!
+When offering a business for sale, don’t hesitate to disclose potential challenges immediately,… Read More »Go Ugly Early!

 Ready to hand over the reins of your business and embrace your next adventure?
 You’ve poured your blood, sweat, and… Read More »Unlocking Your Business Value: A Straight-Talk Guide for Business Owners Eyeing a Sale